laerkestenby/webpage/news/index.md

 Just read the following [paper](https://pubmed.ncbi.nlm.nih.gov/33068662/) beforehand and gather your thoughts and questions:
 Association is not prediction: A landscape of confused reporting in diabetes - A systematic review by Tibor V. Varga et al.

-**Registration** NOT needed.
-The event is open for anyone, not just for them affiliated with Steno Aarhus.

-## Past events
 ### Steno AI Art Cafe
 **Date, time** May 16, 15-16